nicolasguerin/qyu/README.md

 This is how Qyu is working :

-* At initialisation, an associative array is created to store jobs that will be pushed.
+* During initialisation, an associative array is created to store jobs that will be pushed.
 * When a job is pushed, a new object is created into the array, using job id as key:
 ```js
 this.jobsQueue[id] = {